oslabs-beta/Deno-Redlock/README.md

 ## Disclaimer

 This code implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.

+### A note about time:
+Deno-Redlock utilizes a monotonic time API to prevent errors due to random time jumps that are possible with a poorly maintained GPS time API

 ## Contributing